hamdiceylan/SuperLeagueMobile/README.md

 ## Future Plan

-Run Tests
+Write Unit Tests

-Add applications to market
+Add as an applications to market